pynvme/pynvme/doc/index.rst

 pynvme: test NVMe devices in Python
 ===================================

 The pynvme is a python extension module.
-Users can operate NVMe SSD intuitively in Python scripts.
-It is designed for NVMe SSD testing with performance considered.
-Integrated with third-party tools, vscode and pytest, pynvme provides a convenient and professional solution to test NVMe devices.
+Users can test NVMe devices intuitively in Python scripts.
+It is designed for NVMe storage developers with performance considered.
+Integrated with third-party tools (e.g. vscode and pytest), pynvme provides a convenient and professional solution of NVMe testing.

 **Quick Start in 3 Steps!**